msink/kotlin-libui/docs/libui.ktx/-search-field/-init-.md

 `SearchField()`

-Wrapper class for [uiEntry](../../libui/ui-entry.md) for search text.
+Wrapper class for [uiEntry](../../libui/ui-entry.md) - a text entry widget to search text.